Vendorama/Shoppo/README.md

-My first attempt at an iOS app.

-This is a basic Shoppo search, like www.shoppo.co.nz
+This is a basic Shoppo search, like www.shoppo.co.nz It just sends a request to https://www.shoppo.co.nz/app/?vq=all with the search term being vq.

-I've just started playing with xcode and swift, and this is what I have built so far.

-It just sends a request to
-https://www.shoppo.co.nz/app/?vq=all

-with the search term being vq.

 That's it so far, results are a JSON string with 100 results.